 The Federal Court agreed.

-In a 200-page decision issued in February 2019, the court ruled that the minister’s PRV policy is illegal for several reasons.
+In February 2019, the court ruled that the minister’s PRV policy is illegal for several reasons.
 Critically, it found that the PRV policy does not comply with the precautionary principle.
 This important principle says that, whenever possible, harm to human health and nature must be prevented before it happens — particularly in situations in which scientific understanding of potential risks is incomplete.

 In its decision, the court gave the minister four months to come up with a new, precautionary, and science-based policy.

-This is an important victory for the health of wild salmon and for the species and communities that rely on these fish.
-The decision also sets an important precedent by reinforcing the precautionary principle.
+These are important victories for the health of wild salmon and for the species and communities that rely on these fish.

 Both lawsuits set important precedents by reinforcing the precautionary principle, which states the government must err on the side of caution in environmental decision-making.

 With its 2015 decision, the Federal Court sent a clear message confirming DFO’s duty to protect and conserve wild fish and the marine environment.
 As a result of this decision, Marine Harvest will no longer be able to independently decide when it is safe to transfer fish into open pens in the Ocean.

 The Honourable Mr. Justice Rennie also noted that while the causal relationship between PRV and HSMI has not been conclusively established, the evidence before the Court demonstrates that there is a body of credible scientific study, conducted by respected scientists in different countries that establishes this relationship.